-- Assist in the analysis and modeling of the ion-gyro-scale turbulence and transport to understand the relationship between the flow and flow-shear and turbulence in the core and H-mode pedestal region, improve understanding of the physics of the H-mode transition, flow-damping from 3D magnetic fields, and the possible transport of fast-ions by low-k turbulence. - Utilize and optimize the upgraded high-harmonic fast-wave system for core electron heating for electron transport and turbulence studies in L-mode and H-mode, and as a means of producing low collisionality plasmas with reduced momentum and particle input for momentum and particle transport studies. - Participate in experiments and analysis exploring impurity transport from the edge to the core, and linkages to inward momentum pinch physics.
+- Analyze and model ion-gyro-scale turbulence and transport to understand the relationship between the flow and flow-shear and turbulence in the core and pedestal, improve understanding of the H-mode transition, flow-damping from 3D magnetic fields, and the possible transport of fast-ions by low-k turbulence. - Perform electron transport and turbulence studies in L-mode and H-mode to understand the source of anomalous electron transport.
+Utilize the upgraded high-harmonic fast-wave system for core electron heating and for producing low collisionality plasmas. - Participate in experiments and analysis exploring impurity transport from the edge to the core, and linkages to inward momentum pinch physics.
 Utilize existing and/or any new main-ion and impurity edge particle sources for perturbative particle transport experiments.

-III.
-Plasma Boundary Interfaces - the interface between fusion plasma and its lower temperature plasma-facing material surroundings.
+Consider utilizing the upgraded high harmonic fast wave system for heating without introducing a momentum or particle source. - III.
+Plasma Boundary Interfaces the interface between fusion plasma and its lower temperature plasma-facing material surroundings.